redlibrarian/redlibrarian.github.io/_posts/2020-01-28-knowledge-action-intellectual-freedom.markdown

 these opinions take (reducing every perspective to a homogeneous "critique") rather than their content.
-The ambiguities and ambivalence arise precisely from the contradiction between such views and the reality that libraries are an integral element in the social and intellectual reproduction of capitalist society itself.
-IF-absolutism and neutrality are the means by which the libraries hide this contradiction from themselves; and, indeed, "social responsibility" and critical librarianship are the means by which libraries' self-criticism is defanged and brought back
+The ambiguities and ambivalence arise precisely from the contradiction between such views and the reality that libraries are an integral element in the social and intellectual reproduction of capitalist society itself, a society rife with intolerance, cruelty, and exploitation.
+Again, liberalism sees the state as mediating these antagonisms, but it is not the state's place to *do* anything about them (see above on the "infrastructural" view of the library's role).

+In this sense, then, IF-absolutism and neutrality are the means by which the libraries hide this contradiction from themselves; and, indeed, "social responsibility" and critical librarianship are the means by which libraries' self-criticism is defanged and brought back